iodepo/odis-arch/_sources/thematics/variables/index.md

 ## about

+This section is an attempt to leverage schema.org to link instrument information.
+This is done via the Event type with a connected Action type.

 ```{seealso}
 See also [Identifier and Prov subjectOf and inverse about](https://book.oceaninfohub.org/thematics/identifier/id.html#subjectof-and-inverse-about).
 [schema:about](https://schema.org/about) connects the subject matter of the content.